Yann Sommer

-Yann Sommer (born 17 December 1988) is a Swiss professional footballer who plays as a goalkeeper for Bundesliga club Bayern Munich and the Switzerland national team.
+Yann Sommer (born 17 December 1988) is a Swiss professional footballer who plays as a goalkeeper for Serie A club Inter Milan.
+Known for his exceptional reflexes and high agility, Sommer is regarded as one of the best goalkeepers in the world.

-Sommer completed his apprenticeship at Basel, where he won the Swiss Super League on four consecutive occasions before transferring to Mönchengladbach in 2014.
+Sommer began his career at Basel, where he won the Swiss Super League on four consecutive occasions, before transferring to Borussia Mönchengladbach in 2014, where he remained for nine years.
 He also won the Swiss Challenge League and two Liechtenstein Football Cups while on loan to Vaduz.

 Sommer made his debut for the Switzerland national team in 2012.
-He represented the nation at the FIFA World Cup in 2014, 2018 and 2022, and the UEFA European Championship in 2016 and 2020.
+He represented the nation at the FIFA World Cup in 2014, 2018 and 2022, and the UEFA European Championship in 2016, 2020 and 2024 before retiring in August 2024.

 Club career

 Basel

-Born in Morges, Vaud, Sommer played as a child in the youth teams of FC Herrliberg and later of Concordia Basel.
+Born in Morges, Vaud, Sommer played as a child in the youth teams of Herrliberg and later of Concordia Basel.
 He moved to the Basel youth setup in 2003.
 He signed his first professional contract with Basel in 2005.
-He became the first-choice goalkeeper in the under-21 squad almost immediately, fending off opposition like Jayson Leutwiler and Orkan Avci, and was third-choice for the senior squad behind Franco Costanzo and Louis Crayton.
+He became the first-choice goalkeeper in the under-21 squad almost immediately, fending off contenders like Jayson Leutwiler and Orkan Avci, and was third-choice for the senior squad behind Franco Costanzo and Louis Crayton.

 During the summer of 2007, Sommer signed a new contract lasting until 2011, and was loaned out to Liechtensteiner club Vaduz to gain first-team experience in an environment somewhat more competitive than the reserves in the Swiss 1.
 Liga.
 He was made the first-choice goalkeeper and played 33 matches over the course of the 2007–08 Swiss Challenge League season, playing a major part in Vaduz's promotion to the Swiss Super League.
 His loan deal was then extended to last until January 2009.
 He made his Super League debut for Vaduz on 20 July 2008 in the 2–1 away win against Luzern.
 Sommer was recalled to Basel on 7 January 2009 because the club's first-choice goalkeeper, Franco Costanzo, was injured.

 Sommer made his Super League debut for Basel in a 3–2 defeat to Young Boys at the Stade de Suisse, Wankdorf, on 7 February 2009.
 He played six matches for Basel up until the end of the season.
 On 16 June, he joined Grasshoppers on a one-season-long loan.
 During his season there, he played 33 league matches.